owen-it/laravel-auditing-doc/auditors.md

 `php artisan make:auditor MyAuditor`

-This command will place a fresh auditor class in your `app/Auditors` directory.
-Each auditor class contains a `audit` method responsible for auditing the [eloquent model](https://laravel.com/docs/master/eloquent).
+This command will place a fresh auditor class template in your `app/Auditors` directory.
+Each auditor class contains a `audit` method responsible for auditing the [Eloquent model](https://laravel.com/docs/master/eloquent).

 ```php